youpy-org/youpy/README.md

 ![BallBar screenshot](doc/ballbar-screenshot.png)

-Part of the code of "BasketBall" sprite can be translated from Scratch to Python using Youpy, like this:
+Looks at this snippet of code from the "BasketBall" sprite, and see how close is the Python code written using Youpy from its Scratch equivalent.

 ![Scratch VS Youpy's code](doc/code-example.png)